Does avocado toast count as a recipe? I say it does.

 Here’s the deal.
 Toast bread, add avocado, smash.
 SO FUNS.

 Then top with my go-to vegan parmesan cheese and a little red pepper flake.
 This combination is insanely delicious.
+It’s simple, but spot-on.
 Trust!

 It’s buttery from the avocado, salty and slightly cheesy from the parm, and spicy from the pepper flake.
 Major swoon.